Since the pandemic-induced lockdown, remote working has gone viral—but most companies still have some work to do when it comes to remote hiring.

 Go ahead and share your open position on all the most popular free job boards (you can do this in just one click with Breezy).
 But make sure to also actively source remote employees who have the potential to bring important new ideas and perspectives to your team.

 For that, you may want to go niche.

 Here are a few of the top job boards for remote employees:

-- We Work Remotely: Community for remote workers to find remote jobs
+- We Work Remotely: Community for remote workers to find great jobs.

-- Working Nomads: Appeals to the digital nomad culture and helps them to find new job opportunities
+- Working Nomads: Appeals to the digital nomad culture and helps them find new job opportunities.

 There are also a ton of great job boards targeting awesomely diverse and underrepresented workforce talent.
 If you're after high-quality candidates and true culture add, these are definitely worth checking out.

 Key takeaway #3: Share your open roles on all the top free job boards.
 If you’re a Breezy user, you can do this in just one click.

 Step 4: Screen your applicants